psychgen/MoBaPsychGen-QC-pipeline/README.md

 ## 3rd party software

-External software dependencies are as follows:
+External software dependencies used for this project are as follows:

 ```
 plink v1.90b6.18 64-bit (16 Jun 2020)